 Direct all written comments to Jennifer Jessup, Departmental Paperwork Clearance Officer, Department of Commerce, Room 6616, 14th and Constitution Avenue NW, Washington, DC 20230 (or via the internet at PRAcomments@doc.gov).

 FOR FURTHER INFORMATION CONTACT:

-Changes from the previous ACES are the elimination of detailed capital expenditures by type of structure and type of equipment.
-These data, collected once every five years, were collected in the 2008 ACES and will not be collected again until the 2013 ACES, which is not included in the scope of the present requests for comments.
+Planned changes from the previous ACES are the elimination of detailed capital expenditures by type of structure and type of equipment.
+These data are collected in years ending in -2 and -7, concurrently with the Economic Census.
+They are not in scope of this notice, which covers ACES data collection for 2018 through 2020.

 II.
 Method of Collection